 Account or Deposit Account.
 Any type of checking, savings, money market, or NOW account to which funds may be deposited.
 Time deposits are excluded from this definition and are not covered by this Agreement.

 Account Owner or Owner.
-Each person named in our records as an account owner with respect to an account, including any trustee, custodian, guardian, conservator or other representative acting in that capacity.
+Each person named in our records as an account owner with respect to an account.

 ATMs.
 Automated teller machines.